manjushriRG/Ex.No.7/README.md

 # Explanation:
 Prompt:
 "Design a personal productivity assistant that can help manage daily tasks, schedule reminders, suggest wellness tips, and answer general queries.
-The assistant should interact using natural language and be adaptable to the user’s changing preferences over time."
+The assistant should interact using natural language and be adaptable to the user’s changing preferences over ti
 Procedure:
 1. Define the core requirements of a personal productivity assistant.
 2. Identify and construct appropriate prompts for each task using an LLM (e.g., ChatGPT).